-Have you ever seen a police car with the words “to serve and protect” on the side?
-It’s the motto of many police forces around the country.
+Have you ever seen a police car with the motto “To protect and serve” on the side?
+It’s a pretty common motto for police forces in America.
 And it’s straight out of the Bible.

-To understand the life that Jesus is restoring to us today we have been travelling back to the beginning of life in the garden.
-In Eden, God planted a garden paradise full of beauty and wonder.
-But there’s more to this garden than meets the eye.
+In order to understand the life that Jesus is restoring to us today we have to keep travelling back to the garden.
+In Eden, God planted a paradise full of beauty and wonder.
+But there’s much more to this garden than meets the eye.
 Many biblical scholars see the garden of Eden as the earthly manifestation of God’s heavenly throne room.
-The place where heaven meets earth and God meets man.
+The temple where heaven meets earth and where God met man.

 Genesis 3:8.
 And they heard the sound of the Lord God walking in the garden in the cool (wind or Spirit) of the day…

-This is where we belong.
+This garden temple is where we belong.
 With God.
-In his garden.
 In his presence.
-In his temple.
-This garden temple is where God put the man.
+In his house.

-Adam and Eve were gently rested in the garden of God and then given the most important of work: serve and protect this garden.
+Adam and Eve were gently rested in the garden of God and then given the most important of tasks: serve and protect this garden.
+God’s temple home on earth.
 Today this might make them police officers.
 But in the Bible it made them priests.

 Yes, priests.
 Abad and shamar are words used to describe the work that the priests will do in God’s tabernacle/temple.
-Here’s one example.
+Here’s one of many examples:

 Numbers 3:8.
 [The priests] shall guard [shamar] all the furnishings of the tent of meeting, and keep guard over the people of Israel as they minister [abad] at the tabernacle.

-Most importantly priests served God by serving and protecting the people.
+Old Testament priests served God by serving and protecting the people.
 That’s what priests do.
-That’s what image bearers do.
-That’s what Adam and Eve failed to do.
+And that’s what all image bearers were created to do.
+And, sadly, that’s what Adam and Eve failed to do.
 They served themselves rather than God and each other.
 They failed to protect the garden and each other from evil.
 Just one generation later their son, Cain, a “tiller (abad) of the ground” will murder his brother and when confronted by God will cry out “Am I my brother’s keeper (shamar)?”

 Jesus Christ came to earth to fulfill Genesis 2:15.
 He was put on earth by God.
 He was gently rested into the womb of Mary.
-But Jesus wasn’t placed into a garden paradise.
-He was placed into a formless and void wilderness desperately in need of re-creation.
+Jesus was sent to abad and shamar on Earth.
+To serve and protect mankind through his life and death for us on the cross.
+But unlike Adam, he wasn’t placed into a garden paradise.
+He was placed into a spiritually formless and void wilderness desperately in need of re-creation.
 A new creation that starts with Christ in us.